-- (1) A spouse may file an action for termination of jointness of property if: - i) his or her rights are significantly endangered since the other spouse has repeatedly abused his or her right to administer the property or since the other spouse does not participate in regular management of joint property without adequate reason; - 2) the other spouse has violated the obligation to maintain the family and this may endanger significantly maintenance of the family. - (2) If jointness of property is terminated on the basis of subsection (1) of this section, the court shall send a copy of the corresponding court decision to the marital property register for making the corresponding entry. - (3) Separateness of property arises between spouses upon termination of the proprietary relationship of jointness of property on the basis of this section.
+(1) A spouse may file an action for termination of jointness of property if:

+1) his or her rights are significantly endangered since the other spouse has repeatedly abused his or her right to administer the property or since the other spouse does not participate in regular management of joint property without adequate reason;

+2) the other spouse has violated the obligation to maintain the family and this may endanger significantly maintenance of the family.

+(2) If jointness of property is terminated on the basis of subsection (1) of this section, the court shall send a copy of the corresponding court decision to the Chamber of Notaries for making the corresponding entry in the marital property register.

+(3) Separateness of property arises between spouses upon termination of the proprietary relationship of jointness of property on the basis of this section.

-Sub-subdivision 3 Division of joint property
+Subdivision 3 Division of joint property